ravitripathi02/hopeful-bartik/README.md

-# Hopeful Bartik
+# Order Insights Dashboard

 ## Overview

-Hopeful Bartik is a modern React project built with Vite.
+Order Insights Dashboard is a modern React project built with Vite.
 The project follows industry-standard practices by clearly separating concerns and organizing code into modular components, pages, hooks, contexts, and assets.
 This structure makes the project scalable, maintainable, and easy to understand.

 ## Project Structure